danish-am/aks-terrafom-azuredevops/README.md

-Of course! 🙌
-Here’s your full `README.md` with the **Setup Prerequisites** section properly formatted into a clean table, along with small polishings to the whole file for better presentation:

----

 # 🚀 AKS Provisioning with Terraform and Azure DevOps Pipelines

 This repository demonstrates **end-to-end automation** for deploying an **Azure Kubernetes Service (AKS)** cluster using **Terraform**, integrated with **Azure DevOps Pipelines** for continuous infrastructure delivery.